-Hawke’s Brewing isn’t the only independent Australian brewery to have called on Innovation Connections and UTS for help making their operations more sustainable.
-CSIRO has also facilitated IC projects partnering both Young Henrys and 4 Pines Brewing Company with researchers from UTS.
+Hawke’s Brewing isn’t the only independent Australian brewery to have called on CSIRO's SME Connect team and UTS for help making their operations more sustainable.
+CSIRO has also facilitated projects partnering both Young Henrys and 4 Pines Brewing Company with researchers from UTS.

-Young Henrys and UTS’s Climate Change Cluster facility have developed an ongoing research and development relationship since undertaking an IC project to grow algae using captured CO2 from beer fermentation.
+Young Henrys and UTS’s Climate Change Cluster facility have developed an ongoing research and development relationship since undertaking a project to grow algae using captured CO2 from beer fermentation.
 Together, they continue to work towards carbon-neutral brewing.
-IC linked 4 Pines Brewing Company with UTS’s Integrated Product Design Research team to explore the reuse of post-industrial waste to make a low-carbon cooler.
+SME Connect linked 4 Pines Brewing Company with UTS’s Integrated Product Design Research team to explore the reuse of post-industrial waste to make a low-carbon cooler.

 Growing great ideas through productive partnerships

-“We know there are a lot of SMEs that want to explore new ideas and innovate, but need help, and Innovation Connections is a great model for that,” said Berto.
+“We know there are a lot of SMEs that want to explore new ideas and innovate, but need help,” said Berto.

 “Unlike large corporations, SMEs don’t have the resources to dedicate to the long and complicated processes often required to establish industry-research collaborations.
-So we risk leaving out the engine room of the economy – that is, the small to medium enterprise.
-One of the reasons the Innovations Connections scheme is fantastic is that it’s a relatively simple and quick process.”
+So we risk leaving out the engine room of the economy – that is, the small to medium enterprise.”

 “The keys to success in industry-research collaboration are meaningful communication and an understanding of your partners and their goals,” according to Berto.

-“The IC facilitators play a crucial role in the success of these projects.
+“The SME Connect facilitators play a crucial role in the success of these projects.
 They are mediators and mentors that share the passion to support SMEs in Australia.
 It’s not just an industry partner and a university – there’s the facilitator in the middle making sure everything runs smoothly.”

 Berto finds collaborating with SMEs highly rewarding and considers such partnerships vital for our economy and society.